JulianWard147/Del-4a-Git-Merge-Conflict-and-gitignore/README.md

 #### Instructions

-0. Step zero, before you move on too far, Slack Julian your githup profile so he can invite you as a collaborator.
+0. Step zero, Slack Julian your githup profile so he can invite you as a collaborator.
 You'll need him to do that before step 9.

 1. Step one, clone this repo.
 Don't fork it!
 Just clone it.